Alexdenova/playground/README.md

 Welcome your pull requests.

-One thing, we would like you to write your enviroment or docker-hub link with your codes/products.
+We would like you to write your enviroment or docker-hub link on your codes/products.

 Let's play with us.